aviart/gd-star-rating/branches/1.8/readme.txt

 == Changelog ==
 = 1.8.7 =
-* Comment text fails validation due to filter order
+* Fixed comment text fails validation due to filter order
+* Fixed URL to the datepicker translation file

 = 1.8.6 =
 * Changed JSON response for votes to be jquery 1.4 compatible